Korijn/vue-store/README.md

 ## Thank you

 Thank you for reading this and checking out my library.
-If you have any questions, bug reports, or feature requests, feel to create an issue here.
+If you have any questions, bug reports, or feature requests, feel free to create an issue.